Big Data

 Data analysts get opportunities to use their skills across multiple work areas, including sales, finance, data assurance, business intelligence, and marketing.
 In the process, they can enhance their data analytics knowledge through the acquisition of skills in data infrastructure, data mining, decision analysis, and data visualization.
 Further, a career in analytics entails working with different languages and frameworks.

-Besides programming abilities, the data analyst career path also requires quantitative and advanced statistical skills.
-Moreover, digitization trends offer abundant growth opportunities for data analysts, both beginners, and professionals.
 In fact, a career in analytics will not limit you to a specific field; if you have the appropriate set of technical skills, the data analytics career path will let you shift easily and grow with the industries that are best aligned with your interests.

 How does the Career path look?

 Upgrading the technical requirements like Python, SQL, Hadoop ecosystem, or R for predictive analytics can help in mastering analytics.
-A master’s degree is a must-have for research-based positions and higher analytics job profiles.
+A master’s degree is necessary for research-based positions and higher analytics job profiles.
 It adds up to a person’s expertise by thorough knowledge of the field.
 The highly skilled professionals generate higher revenues for the business thus, attract higher paychecks.

 Job opportunities for Data Analyst